 We did however run into the same problem where if you aren’t in the first group of guests, you might have to wait for 2 or 3 monorails to come before one has room.
 This is especially true if you are getting on at the Grand Floridian or Polynesian and will get worse as Disney increases park capacity.

-It’s important to note that starting October 2020, the monorail will not be stopping at Disney’s Polynesian Resort due to construction going on there.
-If you are staying there be aware the monorail will not be in use for some time.
+It’s important to note that the monorail is not currently stopping at Disney’s Polynesian Resort due to construction going on there.
+If you are staying there be aware the monorail will not be in use until at least July 2021.

 Distancing from other guests is required on the boats.
 Some benches are restricted for use and ground markers will tell you where to stand if you aren’t seated.

 Boat Service to the Magic Kingdom – So far, boats from Disney’s Wilderness Lodge, Fort Wilderness, Grand Floridian, and the Polynesian Village are running with service to the Magic Kingdom Park.